The Secrets of Jason Momoa and Lisa Bonet's Epic Love Story

 When she was 11, Zoë went to live with her dad in Miami full time—which was fodder for tabloids but which Zoe described to Complex years later as her mother wanting "to give me an opportunity to be a normal kid."

-With their little girl now a grown-up actress and singer who stars in HBO's critically acclaimed Big Little Lies (with her dad's ex-girlfriend Nicole Kidman), Bonet and Kravitz have long since made amends.
+With their little girl now a grown-up singer and actress who starred in HBO's critically acclaimed Big Little Lies (with her dad's ex-girlfriend Nicole Kidman) and is going to play Catwoman opposite Robert Pattinson's Batman, Bonet and Kravitz have long since made amends.

 "Zoë's mom and I now are best friends," Kravitz said on Master Class.
 "It's interesting because that's how the relationship started.
 But it makes you feel really good when you can do that.
 When we're all together now—her man, her kids, Zoë, me—we're all together and we're one big, happy family.
 It's beautiful and it just shows you what can be done."

-"Her man" being, of course, Jason Momoa, who is also close with Zoë and was recently all aglow with Instagram-pride over his stepdaughter's turn in the upcoming Fantastic Beasts: The Crimes of Grindelwald and he told E!
+"Her man" being, of course, Jason Momoa, who is also close with Zoë and was all aglow with Instagram-pride over his stepdaughter's turn in Fantastic Beasts: The Crimes of Grindelwald.
+He also told E!
 News at Comic-Con that she was "amazing" in Big Little Lies.

 Alexandra Wyman/WireImage